LezWatch/lwtv-plugin/readme.md

 Stored in `/cpts/`:

+* `_main.php` - Main file that calls everything else.
+Also disables calendar code for CPTs
+* `post-meta.php` - Registers post-meta so it can be properly used and hidden from Gutenberg
+* `related-posts.php` - Displays related shows and posts (based on tags)

-* Actors: `actors.php` and `/actors/` - Actor Post Type and related Taxonomies
+* Actors: `/actors/` - Actor Post Type and related Taxonomies
+    * `_main.php` - Builds CPT and Taxonomies, adds to Dashboard, triggers saving related post meta (for actors), Yoast Meta Replacement, AMP support
+    * `calculations.php` - Does the math for various data points used to generate show scores, stores count of number of characters for faster retrieval later
+    * `cmb2-metaboxes.php` - CMB2 code to make display nicer
+    * `custom-columns.php` - Define columns for post listing
-* Characters: `characters.php` - Character Post Type and related Taxonomies
+* Characters: `/characters/` - Character Post Type and related Taxonomies
+    * `_main.php` - Builds CPT and Taxonomies, adds to Dashboard, triggers saving related post meta, Yoast Meta Replacement, AMP support
+    * `calculations.php` - Does the math for various data points used to generate show scores
+    * `cmb2-metaboxes.php` - CMB2 code to make display nicer
-* All: `all-cpts.php` - Rebranding featured images for CPTs
+    * `custom-columns.php` - Define columns for post listing
-* Shows: `shows.php`, `shows.css`, and `/shows/` - Show Post Type and related Taxonomies
+* Shows: `/shows/` - Show Post Type and related Taxonomies

-Actors and Shows have custom code to generate statistics and flush related Varnish pages when Characters are saved.
+    * `_main.php` - Builds CPT and Taxonomies, adds to Dashboard, triggers saving related post meta, Yoast Meta Replacement, AMP support
+    * `calculations.php` - Show score math
+    * `cmb2-metaboxes.php` - CMB2 code to make display nicer
+    * `custom-columns.php` - Define columns for post listing
+    * `shows-link-this.php` - Calculations for 'shows like this'

 ### Features

 Stored in `/features/` -- a collection of miscellaneous features.

+* `_main.php` - Calls all other files
 * `cron.php` - Custom cron jobs to load high-traffic pages and ensure Varnish is cached.
 * `custom-loops.php` - Custom arrays and WP_Query calls that are repeated in multiple places.
     - Determine if actor is queer